csharpsi/MockApi/README.md

 This web app is designed to help front end developers build out their code using a real API backend which is completley configurable.
 You simply add the path to your API call (e.g. `/people/{id}`), the HTTP Method (e.g. `GET`) and the status code you want the backend to respond with (e.g. `OK` or `200`) and MockAPI will give you the response body you told it to as `application/json`.

 ### Set up
-*Warning: I have not tested this with MONO yet*
+*Warning: This application does not compile with Mono*

 You will need:
 * .NET 4.6